 Your use of this site, including this application, is subject to the Website Use Agreement which includes important terms about the security of the information you submit by this application.
 Your use of this site signifies your agreement to the Website Use Agreement.
 Your information is not stored on our systems if you do not submit this application.
 Whether or not you submit your application, your personal information can still be displayed by clicking the back button.
 For security, it is advised that you close your browser after using this site.

 * The annual percentage rate (APR) is based on a $200,000 mortgage for the applicable term assuming an appraisal fee of $300.
 APR includes all interest and some non-interest charges associated with the mortgage.
 If there are no non-interest charges, the annual interest rate and APR will be the same.
-This rate is only available for personal mortgages, except Smart Savers mortgages.
-A higher interest rate may apply for non-owner-occupied properties, amortizations greater than 25 years, and exceptions to HSBC's standard lending guidelines.
+This rate is only available for personal mortgages, a higher interest rate may apply for non-owner-occupied properties, amortizations greater than 25 years, and exceptions to HSBC's standard lending guidelines.
 Applications are subject to credit approval.